 When my friend called me in a panic because her chihuahua was acting strange, gaining weight, and suddenly obsessed with nesting in the laundry basket, I asked her the question nobody had thought to ask.
+This is a signs pregnancy dogs situation that every owner recognizes.
 “Is there any chance she is pregnant?”
 The silence on the other end of the phone told me everything.
 Her chihuahua had escaped the yard for about twenty minutes two months earlier.
 Twenty minutes was apparently enough.
-When it comes to signs pregnancy dogs, I learned most of what I know the hard way.

 Recognizing the signs of pregnancy in dogs, especially in a breed as small as a chihuahua, is critical.
 Chihuahua pregnancies carry higher risks than larger breeds because of their tiny frames, and the sooner you know, the better you can prepare.
 Here are the signs to watch for, from the earliest clues to the unmistakable final stretch.